 Fruit and seed oils high in Oleic acids are considered to be Emollient oils and are deeply skin “conditioning”.
-Oils rich in Oleic acid are healing and moisturizing.
 They have a heavier bodied and take longer to be absorbed making them vital to combating dryness in harsh, arid climates.
 Dry climates can dehydrate skin.
 Dehydrated skin can be easily damaged, making it vulnerable to bacterial penetration which may lead to itchy outbreaks and acne.
 Oleic acids nourish the skin and strengthen skin resiliency, this can help reduce breakouts in people with “dry skin” outbreaks by maintaining the skin's structure and function.

 Grape Seed oil